Blockchain in Media

 Support of Content Creators

 When it comes to producing creative content, there are usually too many intermediaries between the content creator and their audience.
-The long list of parties involved includes investors, lawyers, crew, directors, producers and many others.
+The long list of parties involved includes investors, lawyers, crew, directors, producers, and many others.
 Content creators need to reserve the rights to their content while being able to share it with fans.
-Unfortunately, pretty often, the content creator is forced into a corner by all of the copyright-related issues with no space left for creativity.
+Unfortunately, pretty often, the content creator forces the copyright-related issues with no space left for creativity.

 Blockchain could be the solution to the issue.
 Decentralized social media platforms developed using blockchain offer support to content creators.
 They provide direct fan-backed content creation, meaning that artists can be supported through crowdfunding.
-What’s more, when they share their content on a decentralized social network and fans download it, the content creator gets paid in tokens in every case.
+What’s more, when they share their content on a decentralized social network and fans download it, the content creator receives tokens in every case.

 LiveTree has already built a media platform for content creators.
 On the platform, creators receive crypto tokens for being a part of the ecosystem and sharing their content with its audience.
 LiveTree lets creators access real-time behavioral analytics.
 FilmChain is another example of a blockchain-based decentralized media platform supporting content creators.
 It can help manage creative transactions for creative industries transparently and effectively.

 We are sure that many more blockchain-based services supporting content creators are about to appear soon.
 They are very promising for the content creators and consumers at this point.

 As a flexible, innovative technology, blockchain finds its application in a wide range of industries, from healthcare and public services to advertising and media.
 Modern media is looking at blockchain as a solution for some of the industry’s major pain points.